 Caring for Vintage Paper

-Do you LOVE looking through boxes of old paper and vintage magazines at garage sales, swap meets, and flea markets?
+Do you LOVE looking through boxes of old paper and vintage ephmera at garage sales, swap meets, and flea markets?

 Are you drawn to the past?
 History can be told through scraps of paper and other ephemera.
 Many collage artists use vintage pieces in their work.

 I collect vintage cookbooks, postcards, and die-cuts but if I am drawn to the history and graphics of a piece of ephemera it gets added to my collection even if it's a one of a kind piece.
 Some of the cheaper lots of ephemera I buy just for collage, assemblage and mixed media projects and it really has little value except as a tool in my artistic kit.
 My collectible postcards are stored in archival envelopes and boxes because I value them as a collection and want to take care that they stay in the condition I purchased them in.